 Why to NOT use a butterfly handlebar:

-– They’re not as wide as flat bars for out-of-the-saddle stability
+– They’re not as wide as flat bars.

 Flat handlebars can be great if the right handlebar is used.
-I generally recommend bars with over 10 degrees of sweep for a more natural hand position, as well as the use of barends for a second hand position.
+I generally recommend bars with over 10 degrees of sweep for a more natural hand position, as well as the use of bar ends for a secondary hand position.

-– They have greater control over the bike than the other bars
+– They have greater control over the bike thanks to additional steering leverage.

-– They can easily mount mountain bike gear shifters and brake levers
+– They fit mountain bike gear shifters and brake levers (much easier cable changes)

 Why to NOT use a flat handlebar:

-– A bicycle touring handlebar should offer multiple hand positions to keep you comfortable and reduce the risk of Carpel Tunnel Syndrome.
-It’s handy to be able to change the stress points on your hands, arms, shoulders and back as you ride.
+– A bicycle touring handlebar should offer multiple hand positions to keep you comfortable and reduce the risk of Carpal Tunnel Syndrome.
+It’s handy to be able to change the stress points on your hands, arms, shoulders, and back as you ride.

-– If you’re a beginner or don’t feel 100% comfortable riding a bike yet, I recommend avoiding road handlebars as they’re not as confidence inspiring as trekking or flat handlebars.
+– If you’re a beginner or don’t feel 100% comfortable riding a bike yet, avoid narrow bars as they’re not as confidence-inspiring as wider options.

-– Road handlebars offer both low and high, as well as near and far body positioning – making them great in the wind or for fast riding.
+– Drop handlebars offer both low and high, as well as near and far body positioning – making them great in the wind or for faster riding.

-– Trekking handlebars are the most popular handlebar for round-the-world cyclists because they offer good leverage, MTB shifter/brake compatibility and multiple hand positions.
+– Trekking handlebars are still quite popular for round-the-world cyclists because they offer good leverage, MTB shifter/brake compatibility, and multiple hand positions.

 – Flat handlebars are the most limiting in terms of hand placement, but with some bar-ends can be great to tour with.
 The advantages include control at low speeds, leverage for climbing, and space for accessories.